Rubyherp/joiNUS-frontend/README.md

 Most likely culprits, in order of likelihood:
 1. `.env` file wasn't created, or has a typo in the URL
 2. Backend happened to be asleep — just wait ~40s and retry
-3. Phone and laptop issue — *this shouldn't apply here* since the backend is hosted online, not running locally
+3. The physical phone and laptop are not connected to the Wifi (Avoid using public Wifi)

 If you hit an error, a screenshot of the terminal output is the fastest way for me to debug it.
 Any questions, do feel free to reach out to me =)